Kshitij-1998/Adidas-US-Sales-Data-Analysis-2020-2021-Using-SQL-and-Tableau/README.md

 * Breakdown of sales by city, state, and region
 * Identification of top-selling products in specific cities, states, and regions
 * Yearly and monthly sales analysis
-* Evaluation of sales performance in August, including top-selling products, best- performing retailers, and preferred sales methods
+* Evaluation of sales performance in August, including top-selling products, best-performing retailers, and preferred sales methods

-**Usage**
+**Usage:**

 To use these SQL scripts, follow these steps:

 1. Ensure you have access to an SQL database that contains the Adidas US sales dataset.